pterodactylptarty/kobo_annotations/README.md

 ____

-Used the get_kobo_mountpoint function from Karlikoss's Kobuddy function: https://github.com/karlicoss/kobuddy
+Used the get_kobo_mountpoint function from Karlikoss's Kobuddy package: https://github.com/karlicoss/kobuddy